ashley3schultz/teafolio/README.md

 # Teafolio
 **A social engineering application for tea drinkers**

-Teafolio is a social app where members can build a tea portfolio, comment on teas, contribute teas to the site and make connections based on simular tea interests.
+Teafolio is a social app where members can build a tea portfolio, comment on teas, contribute teas to the site and make connections based on similar tea interests.

 [View Website](https://teafolio.herokuapp.com/)